engprodigy/nertrainer/README.md

 This is a sample of the code for analysis and feature purpose.
 Full code base is on company internal SVN repository.
 I can't show here because of privacy and intellectual property issues.

+The blue highlighted text clolor where identified by the AI as shipping words (like departure date, arrival date, ship name) as initially trained by us.

 ![ner_trainer](https://user-images.githubusercontent.com/1181072/51521552-31d34d00-1e27-11e9-8aa8-ec27f778ea58.png)

 It also automates training process to generate your own CRF clasiffiers